-The 2020 to 2021 figure includes section 31 grant in relation to COVID-19 reliefs given to retail, hospitality and leisure businesses.
-The grant will be used to fund the deficit on the collection fund to be transferred from the council's general fund in 2021 to 2022.
+The figures include section 31 grant in relation to COVID-19 reliefs given to retail, hospitality and leisure businesses.
+The grant will be used to fund the deficit on the collection fund to be transferred from the council's general fund in 2021 to 2022 and 2022 to 2023.

-These COVID-19 grants are the discretionary elements of funds made available by central government to support local businesses and council taxpayers through the pandemic.
+The following COVID-19 grants, included in the above table, are the discretionary elements of funds made available by central government to support local businesses and council taxpayers through the pandemic.
 They have not been used to support council services.
-Payments of these grants to businesses and taxpayers have also been reflected in the Comprehensive Income and Expenditure Statement.
+Payments of these grants to businesses and taxpayers have also been reflected in the Comprehensive Income and Expenditure Statement: